brown-band/website/pages/scripts/2016-2017/spring/stealth-show.md

 :sd[Band forms a glass of wine and plays Raise Your Glass.]

 Like many other Brown students, we’ve all recently had the privilege to receive free copies of Rich Shapero’s multimedia literary masterpiece, _Arms from the Sea_.
-For those of you who haven’t had the chance to read the epic tale of Lyle’s encounters with a "monstrous, seductive god" and his romance with a polyp, we thought we’d treat you all to a live reading.
+For those of you who haven’t had the chance to read the epic tale of Lyle’s encounters with a “monstrous, seductive god” and his romance with a polyp, we thought we’d treat you all to a live reading.

 The tip was inches from Lyle’s face.
 It began to wriggle.\
-"What you long for--" The Polyp’s voice was rich with emotion.\
+“What you long for--” The Polyp’s voice was rich with emotion.\
 My dream, Lyle thought.\
-"Your dream--to create life and tend it.
-This dream," the Polyp whispered, "is as real as you want it to be."\
+“Your dream--to create life and tend it.
+This dream,” the Polyp whispered, “is as real as you want it to be.”\
 Lyle raised his hand.
 The wriggling tip touched his palm.\
-"Lord of the deep," the Polyp said.\
+“Lord of the deep,” the Polyp said.\
 Watch now as the Band forms one of Polyp’s tentacles and plays Bring the Tentacles.

 :sd[Band forms a B-shaped tentacle and plays Bring the Victory.]